duckupus/COAR-notes/Chapter_1 @intro.md

 	- related with high-level design decisions
 - **Computer organization**: physical implementation of architecture design, also known as [Microarchitecture](https://en.wikipedia.org/wiki/Microarchitecture) <br>
 	- related with low-level implementation of *Computer architecture*
-> [!example] Computer architecture VS organization
+> [!EXAMPLE] Computer architecture VS organization
 > Architecture: How can the programmer multiply?<br>
 > Organization: How should we implement multiplication?(addition loops? multiplication algorithms?)